RHV-team/RapidHRV/paper/paper.md

 Below we provide an overview of `RapidHRV`'s preprocessing, analysis (figure 1), and visualization.
 Each of the three modules only requires one function to run, for which we have embedded examples at the end of the relevant sections below.

-![Figure 1.
-Overview of `RapidHRV` pipeline.
+![Overview of `RapidHRV` pipeline.
 Across an entire block, the pipeline initially processes data with high-pass filtering, upsampling, and smoothing. `RapidHRV` then applies a sliding window across the entire block.
 Within each window, the data are scaled.
 Heart rate (beats per minute) and heart rate variability (root mean squared of successive differences + standard deviation of intervals) are calculated for each window, and data is submitted to outlier